shirashiki/IdeaStoreCloud/docs/Kbase.md

 ```

-2 - In application.properties, add the corresponding properties:
+2 - In `application.properties`, add the corresponding properties:
 ```
 ## database for dev and qa
 datasource.devqa.url=jdbc:h2:~/data/ideastore_devqa